Mary Mapes: Killian documents controversy

-Following the investigation, Mapes, along with others involved, were accused of lapses in judgment.
+Following the investigation, Mapes, along with others involved, was accused of lapses in judgment.
 Her 15-year tenure at CBS ended when she was fired as a result of the scandal.

 Although the panel did not determine the memos were fraudulent, it stated "there remains substantial questions" regarding their authenticity.
 According to the panel, a "myopic zeal" to be the first news outlet to broadcast an unprecedented story about the president's National Guard service was a "key factor in explaining why CBS News had produced a story that was neither fair nor accurate and did not meet the organization's internal standards."
 The panel proclaimed that at least four factors contributed to the decision to broadcast the report: "The combination of a new 60 Minutes Wednesday management team, great deference given to a highly respected producer and the network's news anchor, competitive pressures, and a zealous belief in the truth of the segment".
 The panel also stated that it "cannot conclude that a political agenda at 60 Minutes Wednesday drove either the timing of the airing of the segment or its content."
 Mapes was terminated by CBS in January 2005.
 Asked to resign were Senior Vice President Betsy West, who supervised CBS News primetime programs; 60 Minutes Wednesday Executive Producer Josh Howard; and Howard's deputy, Senior Broadcast Producer Mary Murphy.

 Mapes said she did not think her actions were faultless, but she stood by the story.
 She said that the authenticity of the documents had been corroborated by an unnamed key source and that journalists often have to rely on photo-copied documents as the basis for verifying a story.
 Moreover, Burkett admitted lying to Mapes and the 60 Minutes team regarding the source of the documents.

 In an interview with The Washington Post, Mapes said Karl Rove was "an inspirational figure" for the critics of the segment.
-Rove called Mapes' work "the gift that keeps on giving" due to the story's lurid foundations and the apparent boost it gave to President Bush during his reelection campaign.
+Rove called Mapes' work "the gift that keeps on giving" due to the story's lurid foundations and the apparent boost it gave to Bush during his reelection campaign.
 Some Democratic critics of Bush, such as Terry McAuliffe and Maurice Hinchey, suggested that the memos originated from the Bush campaign with the purpose of discrediting the media's unveiling of Bush's National Guard service and changing the conversation from subjects like the Iraq War, singling out Rove, Ralph Reed and Roger Stone.
 Rove and Stone denied involvement.

 Book and film adaptation

 In 2005, Mapes' book Truth and Duty: The Press, the President, and the Privilege of Power was published.
-It was adapted into the 2015 film Truth, about the Killian Documents Controversy, starring Cate Blanchett as Mapes and Robert Redford as Dan Rather.
+It was adapted into the 2015 film Truth, about the Killian documents controversy, starring Cate Blanchett as Mapes and Robert Redford as Dan Rather.